Baqend/guide/src/index.md

 });
 ```

+### Loading Users

+User objects are private by default, i.e. only admins and the user itself can load or update the object.
+This behaviour is intended to protect sensitive user information.
+There are two ways to grant access to user objects:

+* The first (**not** recommended) way is to grant access to specific users or groups or even to make the user objects publicly accessible.
+Because user objects are protected by object-level ACLs you need to have a look at Baqend's [permission system](/#permissions) to change the permissions.
+* The second (recommended) way is to divide your user information into two categories `public` and `private`.
+Then store the private information in the private `user` object and the public information in a separate `profile` object that is publicly accessible and linked to the `user` object.

 ## Roles

 The Role class is also a predefined class which has a `name` and  a `users` collection.
 The users collection